Where the Past Belongs

 After a bit longer than a simple phone order should take, Levi returned to the living room and sunk back down into his sofa, holding a porcelain cup of something, and looking a lot more cheerful than he had fifteen minutes ago.

 "Because I am in such a good mood," he began, letting slip a flirty smile, "I'm going to let you ask me some questions.
 I know you want to."

 "Seriously?"
 Madeline's eyes brightened.

 “But we’re going to play it like a game,” he continued mischievously.
 “The rules are, any question I consider too personal, I don’t have to answer.
-You’ll have to use your own judgement and perception to know what you shouldn’t ask.
-If you ask three questions I decline to answer, the game is over.”
+You’ll have to use your own judgment and perception to know what you shouldn’t ask.
+If you ask three questions I decline to answer the game is over.”

 “And in return?”
-Madeline knew there would be some sort of a catch.
+Madeline knew there had to be a catch.

 “I ask you a question you must answer truthfully.
 You can’t refuse to answer.”

 She always hated games like Truth or Dare, so it took her a few moments to decide if it was worth it.
 How much about her life was really that embarrassing, compared to answers she might be able to get out of him?”